Effects of meditation: Transcendental Meditation

+Effects of loving, kindness, and compassion

+Several meta-analyses have examined the effects of mindful meditation on one's loving, kindness, and compassionate disposition and behaviors.
+Significant increases in self-reported self-compassion.
+Compassion, and well-being were reported alongside decreases in depression and anxiety.
+Another study indicated an increase in positive emotions.
+There may be further benefits that are yet to be discovered, with only preliminary data on mindfulness and mediation.
+Further studies and explorations into the effects of mindful meditation on the self are needed to draw further conclusions.

 Research on unspecified or multiple types of meditation

 Brain activity

-The medial prefrontal and posterior cingulate cortices have been found to be relatively deactivated during meditation by experienced meditators using concentration, lovingkindness and choiceless awareness meditation.
+The medial prefrontal and posterior cingulate cortices have been found to be relatively deactivated during meditation by experienced meditators using concentration, loving-kindness, and choiceless awareness meditation.
 In addition experienced meditators were found to have stronger coupling between the posterior cingulate, dorsal anterior cingulate, and dorsolateral prefrontal cortices both when meditating and when not meditating.
 Over time meditation can actually increase the integrity of both gray and white matter.
 The added amount of gray matter found in the brain stem after meditation improves communication between the cortex and all other areas within the brain.
 Meditation often stimulates a large network of cortical regions including the frontal and parietal regions, lateral occipital lobe, the insular cortex, thalamic nuclei, basal ganglia, and the cerebellum region in the brain.
 These parts of the brain are connected with attention and the default network of the brain which is associated to day dreaming.

 In addition, both meditation and yoga have been found to have impacts on the brain, specifically the caudate.
 Strengthening of the caudate has been shown in meditators as well as yogis.
 The increased connectedness of the caudate has potential to be responsible for the improved well-being that is associated with yoga and meditation.

 Changes in the brain

 Meditation is under preliminary research to assess possible changes in grey matter concentrations.

+Published research suggests that meditation can facilitate neuroplasticity and connectivity in brain regions specifically related to emotion regulation and attention.